Chinmay-Ankolekar/GPA-Calculator/README.md

 ## Installation

-If you'd like to host the GPA Calculator locally or integrate it into your website, follow these steps:
+If you'd like to host the GPA Calculator locally, follow these steps:

 1. Clone the repository:
 ```